 | Instagram Shopping monthly active users | 130 million | Meta |

-The Reels organic reach stat - 30.8% of followers - should fundamentally change how you think about Instagram.
-Regular feed posts reach 3-4% of your followers.
-Reels reach 30.8%.
-That is not a 10x difference.
-That is an order of magnitude difference in your organic distribution.
-For anyone building on Instagram without prioritizing Reels in 2026, there is no strategy explanation that holds up against that data.
+The Reels organic reach stat, 30.8% of followers, should change how you think about Instagram.
+Feed posts reach 3-4% of your followers; Reels reach 30.8%.
+That is roughly an order of magnitude more organic distribution.
+If you build on Instagram in 2026 without prioritizing Reels, no strategy explanation holds up against that gap.

 TikTok